Axway/elasticsearch-docker-beat/README.md

 #### exclude containers

-to exclude specific containers, it's possible to use the following setting:
+to exclude specific containers, it's possible to use the following settings:

 ```
 excluded_containers:
   - pattern1
   - pattern2
 ```
 to exclude all containers having name maching with regexp pattern1 or pattern2

 ```
 excluded_services:
   - pattern1
   - pattern2
 ```
 to exclude all containers of the services having name maching with regexp pattern1 or pattern2

 ```
 excluded_stacks:
   - pattern1
   - pattern2
 ```
 to exclude all containers of the stacks having name maching with regexp pattern1 or pattern2